Aspley, Queensland: History

 In the following five years, land parcels south of Zillmere Road/Graham Road in what is now recognised as Aspley began.
 In 1865, subdivisions west of what is now Maundrell Terrace were sold at the Brisbane Land Sales.
 In 1866, subdivisions between what is now Gympie Road, Maundrell Terrace and Webster Road were auctioned.
 The subdivisions were named "Soldier's Flat".
 Initially, the area was known as "Little Cabbage Tree Creek District".
 The immigrants were primarily of English and German ancestry.

-During the 1860s James and John Castledean, who owned land and a general store in the Bald Hills District, pushed a direct track from Bald Hills through to what is now the intersection of Gympie Road and Albany Creek Road.

-In late October 1867 gold was discovered in Gympie, Queensland.
+In late October 1867, gold was discovered in Gympie, Queensland.
 By this time, a road from Brisbane City to Kedron Brook had been completed with the Bowen Bridge opened in 1860, permitting the northern track along Gympie Road and Albany Creek Road to be used as an alternate route to the Old Northern Road.
 However, neither road was of good quality.
-On 8 May 1868 the Government announced that it had allocated 2700 pounds to construct a trafficable, more direct, road to the Gympie goldfields.
+On 8 May 1868, the Government announced that it had allocated 2700 pounds to construct a trafficable, more direct, road to the Gympie goldfields.
 The new road came through Kedron Brook, Downfall Creek, Little Cabbage Tree Creek before heading to Bald Hills and North Pine.
 This road is now known as Gympie Road and travels a route very different from the original aboriginal track.

 With increased traffic on Gympie Road, the Royal Exchange Hotel was established in 1875 opposite the intersection of Gympie Road and Albany Creek Road.
 It also operated as a general store for a while with Cobb and Co coaches passing on their way to the Gympie goldfields.
 In 1934, a second building was built south of the original hotel.
 The new building was called the "Aspley Hotel".

 In the early 1870s, a vineyard was established by the Morris family on their property bounded by Maundrell Terrace, Gympie Road and Terrence Street.
 It was named the "Aspley Vineyard", after "Aspley Hall" in Nottingham, England.
 The vineyard operated for over twenty years.
 In 1897, Little Cabbage Tree Creek District was renamed Aspley.

 From 1879, all northern districts of Brisbane were within the local government area of Nundah Division.
 In 1883, Toombul Division separated.
 In 1886, the Nundah Division was subdivided into three smaller local government area.
 In 1903, Nundah Division become the Shire of Kedron as it was no longer based in Nundah.
 On 1 October 1925, the Shire of Kedron was integrated into Greater Brisbane.